 Jack Burright

-Department of Computer Science, Design and Journalism, Creighton University
+Department of Computer Science, Design and Journalism, Creighton University.

 Bridget Orr